KavyaMakaraju/AccessibleLLM/object_detection/README.md

 - **Usage**: The model is used for image captioning.
 - **Location**: The model can be accessed from
   - [vit-gpt-image-captioning](https://huggingface.co/nlpconnect/vit-gpt2-image-captioning)

+>Dataset used for the model: [dataset (50 images and captions)](https://github.com/Yaswanth-B/AccessibleLLM/blob/main/object_detection/dataset3.zip)

 1. **BERTScore**:
     - Precision: 0.6246